 Here’s my first two attempts at Video Barcoding.
 The first is episode 1 of series 1 along the top, merged with the last episode of the last series of Breaking Bad (with a kick-ass watermark to boot!).
 The second is Terminator along the top, merged with Terminator 2 Judgment Day along the bottom.

 See if you can work out the scenes.
 In the T2 barcode there’s a pretty obvious red line near the start for the biker bar termovision scene, a clear blue line for the Pescadero State Hospital scenes, the Cyberdyne assault and the ultimate bright orange molten steel pit;

-The other day I stumbled across the Theatrical Trailer for Terminator 2 – Judgment Day (1991).
-Bizarrely it wasn’t something I’d seen before.
+Back in early 2014 I stumbled across the Theatrical Trailer for Terminator 2 – Judgment Day (1991).
+Bizarrely, as a massive fan of the franchise, it wasn’t something I’d seen before.
 I knew of the Teaser Trailer (Directed by the legendary Stan Winston on a budget of $150’000, as requested by James Cameron), which depicted a factory where T-800 endoskeletons were being built, and culminated in a skin moulding mechanism where upon Arnold Schwarzenegger was revealed.
 You can see that below…

 But the Theatrical trailer was new to me.
 And as I watched, I spotted several differences between the trailer and the released feature.
 For your viewing pleasure, I give you the Theatrical Trailer for Terminator 2: Judgment Day:

 And if you’ll follow me to the paragraphs below I will take you through the nuances between the trailer and the finished film…